 For software architects, it defines a system in terms of its capabilities rather than its technologies.

-, it defines the nuances of the system using given-when-then style specifications.
+For quality assurance, it defines the nuances of the system using given-when-then style specifications.

 For user interface designers, it presents a pages and components using wireframes and light weight mock ups.